EU Roaming Charges and Irish Mobile Providers

 Tesco Mobile have said they will adhere to EU regulations.
 For example – on their prepay plan that gives 10GB data in Ireland they will allow 3.17 GB of EU roaming data in a month .
 Going over the limit on prepay will mean a charge of 3c per Mb – which is €30 per GB – (which does not seem to fit in with EU guidelines.)

-Lycamobile have said that customers will not be able to use their bundle allowances for roaming in the EU after June 15th 2017 – but customers will be charged the standard domestic rate for all calls texts and data while roaming.
-We await to see if this satisfies European guidelines – probably not.
+Lycamobile originally said that customers will not be able to use their bundle allowances for roaming in the EU after June 15th 2017 .
+In September they changed this to allow EU data roaming for some bumdles.

 The following European countries are NOT covered byEU roaming rules – so check roaming rates with your network provider before you travel : Andorra, Albania, Belarus, Bosnia & Herzegovina, Kosovo, Macedonia, Moldova, Monaco, Montenegro, San Marino, Serbia, Switzerland, Turkey, Ukraine and the Vatican City.